Long Subtraction Method

 • Time Calculations: Finding the duration between two times (e.g., calculating the time elapsed between events) requires subtraction.

-• Data Analysis: Subtraction plays a key role in analyzing data, comparing values, and identifying trends.
+• Data Analysis: Subtraction has a real impact in analyzing data, comparing values, and identifying trends Small thing, real impact..

 Tips for Mastering Long Subtraction